realdanielursul/pulse-api/README.md

 Welcome to **Pulse**, a dynamic social network where users can create their own blogs, write engaging posts on a variety of topics, and share their thoughts with the world.

 This application was developed as part of the technical challenge for the PROD '24 contest.
-For more details, you can find the task description and the OpenAPI specification in the `docs` directory.
+For more details, you can find the task description and the OpenAPI specification in the repository.

 ## Getting Started

-Follow these steps to run the application locally:
+Follow these steps to run the application:

 1. **Clone the Repository**:
     ```